 The seat of the Habsburgs, pre-eminent city of the Holy Roman Empire and capital of a vast multinational agglomeration of territories, Vienna is appropriately equipped with magnificent buildings and broad boulevards.
 But cheek by jowl with grandiloquent palaces and trumpeting churches are narrow alleys and ancient courtyards which survive from the mediaeval city.
 In Vienna the magnificent mixes with the unpretentiously charming, imperial display with the Gemütlichkeit of the coffee houses.
 Diversity and delight.

 Fly at c.
-9.15am from London Heathrow to Vienna (Austrian Airlines) and drive to the hotel in the heart of the city.
-After a light lunch, walk to the Kunsthistorisches Museum (Art History Museum), one of the world’s greatest collections of Old Masters.
+10.00am from London Heathrow to Vienna (Austrian Airlines) and drive to the hotel in the heart of the city.
+Walk to the Kunsthistorisches Museum (Art History Museum), one of the world’s greatest collections of Old Masters.
 For this first visit concentrate on the northern schools, especially the early Netherlandish school, the famous Bruegels, Rubens, Rembrandt and Vermeer.

 The splendid Belvedere Palace now houses the national collection of Austrian art, mediaeval, Baroque, Biedermeier and Secessionist – Klimt and Schiele.
 An afternoon walk around the Roman and mediaeval core of the city takes in the Cathedral, the greatest of Gothic buildings in the Danubian lands, distinguished for its late mediaeval sculpture, and the Hofburg, the sprawling winter palace of the Habsburgs.
 The precious regalia and objets d’art in the Schatzkammer (Treasury) are the best of their kind.